Ella Al-Shamahi: Horizon - Body Clock (2019)

-In 2019 Al-Shamahi presented an episode for Horizon called Body Clock: What Makes Us Tick?, for which she locked a test subject in an underground bunker for 10 days.
+In 2019 Al-Shamahi presented an episode for Horizon called Body Clock: What Makes Us Tick?, in which a test subject was locked in an underground bunker for 10 days.

 Jungle Mystery: Lost Kingdoms of the Amazon (2020)

 In 2020 Al-Shamahi presented a Channel 4 documentary Jungle Mystery: Lost Kingdoms of the Amazon investigating various aspects of current and ancient indigenous communities and tribes in the Amazon.

 In episode 2 of the three-part series, she reports on the discovery of one of the world’s largest collections of prehistoric rock art that has been discovered in the Amazonian rainforest.
 The site is in the Serranía de la Lindosa region in Colombia where other rock art has been found.

 Waterhole (2020)

-In 2020 Al-Shamahi and well-known naturalist Chris Packham, presented a BBC Two natural history documentary centred on a waterhole in the Mwiba Wildlife Reserve in northern Tanzania.
+In 2020 Al-Shamahi and well-known naturalist Chris Packham presented a BBC Two natural history documentary centred on a waterhole in the Mwiba Wildlife Reserve in northern Tanzania.
 The waterhole was especially created to allow close-up filming of the lives of some of Africa’s most iconic animals.